RESTAURA-project/Tu-Tala-Amigo/README-en.md

 ---

-## 🔍 What can Restaura do?
+## 🔍 What does Restaura enable?

 - User registration and role management
-- Registration of georeferenced specimens
+- Registration of georeferenced tree specimens
 - Recording of standardized phenological events
 - Optional association of photographs
 - Data visualization through interactive maps and charts
-- Data export in open formats (CSV, Excel)
+- Export of data in open formats (CSV, Excel)

-The platform is designed to be **adaptable to different species and projects** by modifying forms, variables, and protocols.
+The platform is designed to be **adaptable to different species and projects** by modifying forms, variables, and monitoring protocols.

 ---

 ## 🌳 Use case: *Tu Tala Amigo*

-The first implementation of Restaura was **Tu Tala Amigo**, a citizen science project focused on phenological monitoring of *Celtis spp.* (tala), a native tree species from Argentina occurring in threatened forest ecosystems.
+The first implementation of Restaura was **Tu Tala Amigo**, a citizen science project focused on the phenological monitoring of *Celtis spp.* (tala), a native tree species from Argentina present in threatened forest ecosystems.

 Between 2023 and 2024:
-- 233 people participated,
+- 233 participants were involved,
-- 140 specimens were registered,
+- 140 individual trees were registered,
 - observations were collected across 8 Argentine provinces.

-This case study allowed us to validate the platform’s usability, stability, and potential as an open digital infrastructure.
+This use case validated the usability, stability, and potential of the platform as an open digital infrastructure.

 ---

 ## 🧱 System architecture

-Restaura follows a classical three-tier architecture:
+RESTAURA follows a classical three-tier web architecture (frontend, backend, and database), prioritizing simplicity, reproducibility, and low maintenance costs.

-- **Frontend:** HTML, CSS, JavaScript, Bootstrap, jQuery
-- **Backend:** PHP
-- **Database:** MySQL

 The system is designed for **LAMP environments (Linux, Apache, MySQL, PHP)** and does not rely on external services.

-The architecture prioritizes simplicity, reproducibility, and low maintenance costs.
+📄 A detailed technical description of the architecture and data model is provided in [`DATA_MODEL.md`](DATA_MODEL.md).

 ---

 ## ⚙️ Installation

-1. Clone the repository
-2. Copy the files into the Apache root directory
-3. Import the database from `EstructuraDB.sql`
-4. Configure the database connection in `db_connect.php`

-Once these steps are completed, the application is ready to run.

-*(A detailed installation manual will be published soon.)*
+RESTAURA requires a **LAMP (Linux, Apache, MySQL, PHP)** environment.

+📄 Complete installation and configuration instructions are available in [`INSTALL.md`](INSTALL.md).

 ---

-## 📍 Geographic scope
+## 📍 Geographical scope

-RESTAURA was initially designed for projects developed in **Argentina**.
+RESTAURA was initially designed for projects developed in **Argentina**, and therefore the database includes catalogs of national provinces and localities.

-For this reason, the database includes:
-- a catalog of **Argentine provinces**,
-- corresponding localities within the national territory.

-This decision reflects the project context and the specific needs of native forest restoration initiatives in Argentina.

-Nevertheless, the system architecture allows adaptation to other countries by modifying or extending the geographic tables.
+The system architecture allows adaptation to other countries by modifying or extending the geographic tables.

 ---